napoleon-commits/SelmaChessApp/README.md

 A toolbar that displays different color themes.<br />
 This includes a dark/light mode and a secondary color that's relative to the four high schools in Selma, Alabama. <br />
-Also the secondary color can be customized using an RGB model.